ssegrubdivad/SimSchoolsBN/docs/educational_variables.md

 7. **Limited Control Areas**: Some variables, like socioeconomic status and diversity in the student body, have limited control from within the school system, highlighting the impact of broader societal factors on education.

-## Implications for SimSchools BN Development
+## Implications of Rank-Ordered Locus of Control for SimSchools BN Project Development

 Understanding the rank-ordered locus of control for each variable has several implications for the development and use of the SimSchools BN tool: